jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

 	(lukeghg) promt% ghg-todo.py -f1 '2018crf/[KPLU]*.csv' -f2 'crf/[KPLU]*.csv' -x PartyProfile/PartyProfile_FIN_2021_1.xml -o GHGToDo2019.xlsx -m lukeghg/300_500_mappings_1.1.csv -y 2019

-Also, ghg-todo.py is a quick fix to help to bring together scenario predictions for further analysis.
+Also, `ghg-todo.py` is a quick fix to help to bring together scenario predictions for further analysis.
 Give all scenario result files for argument -f1 and let the -f2 be a listing that produces no files.
 For example:

 	(lukeghg) promt% ghg-todo.py -f1 'scen/[KPLU]*.csv' -f2 'scen/[KPLU]*.txt' -x PartyProfile/PartyProfile_FIN_2021_1.xml -o GHGToDo2019.xlsx -m lukeghg/300_500_mappings_1.1.csv -y 2019

-This assumes that the scenario files are in `scen` directory and `-f2 scen/[KPLU]*.txt` produces empty list of files.
+This assumes that the scenario files are in *scen* directory and `-f2 scen/[KPLU]*.txt` produces empty list of files.
 Better solution for scenario projects is under construction (E GHG Scenarios).

 ### lulucf-table-612.py:
 Produce Table 6-1.2 in LuluTable6-1.2.xlsx.
-In the command line example inventory files are in 'crf' directory.
+In the command line example inventory files are in *crf* directory.

 	(lukeghg) prompt% lulucf-table-612.py -s 1990 -e 2019 -o LuluTable6-1.2.xlsx -d crf/

-Please note you must have set up public private key for `ssh`. lulucf-table-612.py  will fetch biomasses (first two rows in the table) from hirsi for the current inventory year.
+Please note you must have set up public private key for `ssh`. `lulucf-table-612.py`  will fetch biomasses (first two rows in the table) from hirsi for the current inventory year.

 ### kptable-appendix11b.py:
 Produce Table Appendix11b in KPTable_Appendix11b.txt.
-Read it to excel with '#' as a column separator.
+Read it to excel with *#* as a column separator.
-In the command line example inventory files are in 'crf' directory.
+In the command line example inventory files are in *crf* directory.

 	(lukeghg) prompt%  kptable-appendix11b.py -s 1990 -e 2019 -o KPTable_Appendix11b.txt -d crf/

 ### kptable-appendix11c.py:
 Produce Table Appendix11c in KPTable_Appendix11c.txt.
-Read it to excel with '#' as a column separator In the command line example inventory files are in 'crf' directory.
+Read it to excel with *#* as a column separator In the command line example inventory files are in 'crf' directory.

 	(lukeghg) prompt%  kptable-appendix11c.py -s 1990 -e 2019 -o KPTable_Appendix11c.txt -d crf/

 ## G Version control

 Currently lukeghg is in GitHub.
 Sample gitgonfig for git is available in Git directory.
-Edit email and your name and install it as `.gitconfig` in your home directory.
+Edit email and your name and install it as *.gitconfig* in your home directory.

 ## Notes on hirsi-server